aman-atg/asteroids-game/README.md

 ## Running

-1. Double-Click on index.html file or Open it with your favourite browser.
+1. Open the index.html file with VS Code's Live Server or Chrome's Live Server Extension

 ### Built With